 Photography Mitchell Sams

-Since its inception in 2013, Off-White has blurred boundaries between streetwear and luxury fashion.
+Since its inception in 2013, Virgil Abloh's Off-White has blurred boundaries between streetwear and luxury fashion.
 From its diagonal stripe and cross arrow logos, to its ubiquitous use of quotation marks, Off-White continually creates some of the most head turning graphics in the game, elevating everyday symbols into must-have branding.
 As it has ignited the imagitions and emptied the saving accounts of hypebeasts everywhere, it’s unsurprisingly captured the attentions of copy and paste fakers too.

 When asked about his thoughts on counterfeiters during last year’s " Everything In Quotes" lecture to Columbia University’s architecture program, GSAPP, Abloh was positive about counterfeiters.
 “I love counterfeits, it's the best feedback,” he explained.
 “It's better than a great review on Vogue.
 If it's working to the point in which other people can profit, that means it's really working.
 You're not taking anything away from me, you're actually advertising more.”
 However, as the hype levels and profits grow, so to do the imitators and counterfeiters, and the label has run out of patience.